nicevo/chat-bot/challenge-telegram.md

 We now need to tell Kik or Telegram that we want to develop a bot for their platform (a.k.a. their app), otherwise users will not be able to find out bot in the app.

+## Step By Step

-- Tell Telegram you want to create a bot
+### Tell Telegram you want to create a bot

-  - On phone: Start Telegram.
+*On phone:* Start Telegram.
-  - On phone: Start chatting with the bot BotFather.
+*On phone:* Start chatting with the bot BotFather.
-  - On phone: Answer BotFather's questions.
+*On phone:* Answer BotFather's questions.
-  - On phone: After a couple of questions you will get a message starting with "Done!
+*On phone:* After a couple of questions you will get a message starting with "Done!
 Congratulations...".
 This message will contain your API key (i.e. the password for your bot).
-  - On computer: Save the API key in a text file, for later use.
+*On computer:* Save the API key in a text file, for later use.
-  - We're now ready to start developing our Telegram bot!
+We're now ready to start developing our Telegram bot!
 Move on to the next step.

+### Done Challenge 2?

-- If you have _not completed Challenge 2_ and just want to do Challenge 3 right away:
+If you have _not completed Challenge 2_ and just want to do Challenge 3 right away:

 - Do the "Get started with Heroku" steps from [Challenge 2](./challenge-heroku.md).

 - Download and extract <https://github.com/nicevo/helloworld-klarna/archive/challenge-4-telegram.zip> to a new folder, for example `helloworld-klarna`.
+- Skip to _Add Telegram credentials in your app_

-- If you have _already completed Challenge 2_ and just want to continue on that project:
+If you have _already completed Challenge 2_ and just want to continue on that project:

   - Go to <https://github.com/nicevo/helloworld-klarna/tree/challenge-4-telegram> and find "inspiration" for the next couple of steps.
 Copy and paste as much code as you think is needed.